Randomized term grouping over physical law on digital quantum simulation: Particle number conservation

-Besides particle number in FIG.\ref{ppp}, we also track the expectation of the $\langle H \rangle$ in FIG.\ref{H}, which, under exact evolution, should be conserved.
-So it's easy to see how the error fluctuations.

-As we can see the fluctuation of physDrift concentrates around the expected energy while the one for qDrift overshoots after a while.
-This mean physDrift actually has more tendency to stay in physical space $\mathcal{H}_{phys}$.
+As we can see, the fluctuation of physDrift concentrates around the expected energy, while the one for qDrift overshoots after a while.
+This means physDrift has more tendency to stay in physical space $\mathcal{H}_{phys}$.

-To our disappointment, it seems that qDrift does slight better again than physDrift.
+To our disappointment, qDrift does slightly better again than physDrift.
 We have also tracked the particle number in each orbit for each algorithm shown in FIG.\ref{site}.

-Note that generally, the simulation of an expectation value can be good, but the simulation of the state itself might be bad.
-But it is not true the other way around.
+The simulation of an expectation value can generally be good, but the simulation of the state itself might be harmful.
+However, the opposite is not true.

 Similar to \cite{childs2019faster}, we first tracked how the spectral error changes with the number of sample steps as in FIG.\ref{3t05}.